JulioPDX/learning_labs/labs/ospf_tshoot/arista/README.md

 R5#
 ```

-Thats a bit odd, `Et2` has a DR on R4 but on R5 the state is `P2P`.
-One of the main causes of issues in OSPF is network typed mis-matches.
+Thats a bit odd, `Et2` has a state of `DR` on R4 but on R5 the state is `P2P`.
+One of the main causes of issues in OSPF is network type mis-matches.
 In this case, even if a point to point network may come up as `FULL` with a broadcast network, they are not compatible.
 We can quickly change the interface on R4 to be a point to point.

 ```bash
 R4#show ip ospf interface ethernet 2